 White Oak has a long standing history of educational training geared towards early career professionals through conservation internships and career speciality programs.
 When White Oak welcomed new owners Mark and Kimbra Walter, we also welcomed the arrival of a new era where educational programs became a central pillar to the organization’s mission.
 Through the Walters’ initiative, White Oak began a campaign to engage a younger audience in the conservation work taking place across our 17,000-acre property.
 From understanding the basics of animal behavior to the challenges that climate change poses for endangered wildlife, White Oak recognized the value it can contribute to student’s ecological awareness, scientific literacy, and conservation ethic to aid in the bigger picture of conservation.

-Today, thousands of K-16 students come to White Oak for an unparalleled experience where science and conservation take center stage.
-The Education Department at White Oak welcomes and collaborates with diverse audiences in a variety of capacities, serving as a premier hub for experiencing wildlife conservation first hand.
-From students in elementary school to undergraduates and early career professionals, White Oak’s Education Continuum helps students progress through their academic and personal lives with an interconnected understanding of conservation’s role in the 21st century.
+Today, K-16 students come to White Oak for an unparalleled experience where science and conservation take center stage.
+The Education Department at White Oak welcomes and collaborates with diverse audiences in a variety of capacities, serving as a premier hub for experiencing wildlife conservation firsthand.
+From students in partner elementary schools to undergraduates and early career professionals, White Oak’s Education Continuum helps students progress through their academic and personal lives with an interconnected understanding of conservation’s role in the 21st century.
 White Oak is well-positioned to educate and inspire the next generation of conservationists and stewards of the natural world.
-As an education guest, we will guide you through our vast, living conservatory which helps save endangered wildlife and habitats.

 Our Impact: A Snapshot